GuiSamuka/guisamuka/README.md

 ### Hi there!!
 My name is Guilherme Samuel and I study Computer Engineering

 - I'm an enthusiast in artificial intelligence algorithms and applied technology
-- Lately, I've been studying Machine Learning
+- Lately, I have been studying the interaction of Python with astronomical data

 <!--